How To Start a Bookkeeping Business: 11 Actionable Steps

 Here’s a guide that can help you identify your target market:

-1. Define Your Niche: Identify industries or sectors (e-commerce, small businesses, startups, or specific sectors) where your expertise aligns best.
+1. Define Your Niche: Identify industries or sectors (e-commerce, small business owners, startups, medical field, etc.) where your expertise aligns best.

 2. Research Your Competitors: Analyze other bookkeeping businesses and see who they are targeting.